-571 Quantum Chemistry.
+- 571 Quantum Chemistry.
 (3 hrs.)
 Prereq.
 570. This course is the first of a two-term physical Chemistry series: Quantum Chem 571/Statistical Mechanics/576.
 Review of quantum mechanics from a postulational viewpoint; variational and matrix methods, time-independent and time-dependent perturbation theory; applications to molecular systems including potential energy surfaces and reaction pathways.

-576 / APPPHYS 576 Statistical Mechanics.
+Stochastic processes (diffusion, Langevin, Smoluchowski, Fokker-Plank, Pauli Master equations).
+Linear response theory.
+The quantum Master equation.
+Feynman's path Integrals.
+Electronic transitions, charge transfer rates and Marcus. - 576 / APPPHYS 576 Statistical Mechanics.
 (3 hrs.).
 Constitutes with 571 as a two-term series for students specializing in physical Chemistry.
 The foundation of equilibrium statistical mechanics and applications to problems of chemical interest.
 Included are discussions of imperfect gases and liquids, mixtures, solids, quantum statistics, surface Chemistry and polymers.